CI-TRACS/High_Performance_Computing/setup.md

 * Have UH Duo/MFA enabled
 * Be able to connect to the workshop in Zoom
 * Have a modern web browser (preference for google Chrome)
+*

+---
+# Required files

+Please download the following file to your local computer.
+We will be uploading it and using it during the workshop.
+* <a href = "../code/participants-copy.ipynb">notebook</a>

 {% include links.md %}